Belief Is All You Need: Modeling Narrative Archetypes in Conspiratorial Discourse: Discussion and Implications

 \section{Discussion and Implications}

-This study reveals that conspiratorial discourse in Singapore-based Telegram groups is deeply embedded within everyday communication ecosystems rather than existing in isolation, challenging conventional assumptions about online radicalization and suggesting that understanding such narratives requires examining their integration within broader social discourse.
+This study shows that conspiratorial discourse in Singapore-based Telegram groups is embedded within everyday communication rather than isolated spaces, challenging prevailing assumptions about online radicalization and highlighting the need to study such narratives within broader social discourse.

-\textbf{Interpretation of narrative archetype clusters: } The seven identified archetypes reveal diverse user intents and conversational modes.
-Larger clusters such as \textit{General Discussions} and \textit{Banking and Finance} emphasize practical, everyday interaction—from casual conversation and shopping to financial literacy and economic critique—reflecting socially grounded communication rather than overtly ideological expression.
-In contrast, \textit{Contradictions in Authority} and \textit{Medical Concerns} demonstrate institutional skepticism and health-related anxieties, while \textit{General Legal Topics} captures civic curiosity about rights and accountability.
-Smaller clusters like \textit{Group Moderation} and \textit{Media Discussions} represent meta-discourse about community norms and engagement with popular culture.
-Together, these archetypes illustrate that Telegram discourse is multifaceted, combining civic inquiry, social bonding, and episodic skepticism.
-Rather than being dominated by conspiratorial narratives, the platform reflects a continuum of everyday social engagement where critical commentary, entertainment, and community-building coexist (\autoref{tab:persona_features_full}).

-\textbf{Conspiracy distribution across narrative archetypes: } Analysis of conspiratorial content distribution reveals that such discourse integrates within broader communication ecosystems rather than existing in isolation.
-The \textit{Contradictions in Authority} and \textit{Medical Concerns} clusters exhibit elevated conspiratorial message prevalence, consistent with their focus on institutional skepticism and health policy critique.
-However, conspiratorial discourse also appears within seemingly mundane clusters such as \textit{Banking and Finance} and \textit{General Legal Topics}, where discussions occasionally intersect with narratives about systemic manipulation.
-This distribution pattern supports our central finding that conspiratorial discourse operates within, rather than separate from, everyday communicative practices, with significant implications for platform governance strategies that must account for contextual variability rather than applying blanket removal policies.